ibm-cloud-docs/power-iaas/getting-started.md

 {{site.data.keyword.powerSysFull}} is an infrastructure as a service offering that you can use to deploy a virtual server, also known as a logical partition (LPAR), in a matter of minutes.
 {:shortdesc}

-Starting in May 2019, IBM is accepting a limited number of customers to participate in an Early Access Program for {{site.data.keyword.powerSys_notm}}.
-If your organization wants to participate, send an email to Jose Paez (<a href="mailto:jose.paez@ibm.com">jose.paez@ibm.com</a>) asking for access.
-{: important}

 You can quickly deploy {{site.data.keyword.powerSys_notm}}s to meet your specific business needs.
 With {{site.data.keyword.powerSys_notm}} you can create a hybrid cloud environment that allows you to easily control workload demands.

 {{site.data.keyword.powerSys_notm}}s can run AIX or IBM i workloads in different geographic locations.